MSc Business Analytics and Technology Management

 Please consult the details below for information specific to John Molson School of Business.

-Unofficial test results for the verbal and quantitative sections are available in writing immediately following completion of the test and you are encouraged to upload your student copy of the results to your online application.
+Unofficial test results for the verbal and quantitative sections are available in writing immediately following completion of the test and you are encouraged to upload your unofficial test results (a.k.a. student copy) to your online application.
+If you are accepted into the program, you will be asked to have the official test results sent to Concordia University.

 Graduate Records Examination (GRE)

-Although the GMAT is highly preferred, some of the John Molson’s graduate programs (such as the research-based Master's programs and the MBA in Investment Management) also accept the GRE score.
+Although the GMAT is highly preferred, some of the John Molson’s graduate programs (such as the research-based Master's programs and the MBA in Investment Management) also accept the GRE General Test.

-The GRE test is administered by ETS and, similar to the GMAT, measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.
+The GRE General Test is administered by ETS and, similar to the GMAT, measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills.
+The GRE is graded on a scale from 130 to 170.

 The ETS GRE code for Concordia University is 0956.

-We do not accept GMAT or GRE test results older than 5 years.
+We do not accept GMAT or GRE test results written over 5 years ago.

 Suggested GMAT exam preparation materials